Biography

 An ESRC-funded postdoctoral research project then examined allegiances to the Irish political party, Sinn Féin among young leftist voters and activists.
 Building on doctoral fieldwork in and around social housing regenerations in Dublin, I explored how the housing crisis made it possible for young middle-class leftists and working-class residents in gentrifying neighbourhoods to see one another as tentative allies and eventually to rally around the party, contributing significantly to Sinn Féin's success in the 2020 General Election.

 Recent work examines why this alliance is now more fragile, focusing on the role of anti-immigrant agitation and the ongoing housing crisis in Ireland.
 These topics are unpacked in my monograph - entitled 'Critiquing Neoliberalism: Art and Activism in Post-Recession Dublin’ - which traces a through line from a range of anti-austerity and left-wing activist movements post-2008 to the ongoing housing crisis and support for Sinn Féin.
-Elsewhere, my work advocates for applying anthropological tools and questions to traditional political theoretical debates and liberal democratic institutions.
-For instance, forthcoming political and legal anthropological work on major abortion rights decisions in the US versus Ireland contrasts forms of public reasoning in the US Supreme Court versus the Irish Citizens' Assembly.
+Elsewhere, my work advocates for applying anthropological tools and questions to traditional political theoretical debates and liberal democratic institutions, such as courts and citizens' assemblies.

 Previously, my research interests were focused on minority language politics and the aesthetics of traditional (sean-nós) singing in the west of Ireland and in the Irish diaspora in London.
 Prior to my Social Anthropology degrees (MPhil, PhD) at Cambridge, I completed my liberal arts BA with a major in four-field Anthropology at Yale University, and a concentration in linguistic and biological anthropology.
 I wrote my undergraduate dissertation on the evolutionary genetics of colour vision in owl monkeys (Aotus) and conducted research on the impact of taxonomic designations of biodiversity among treeshrews (Scandentia) in the Malay Peninsula.
 The results of both projects have been published in Frontiers in Zoology, the Journal of Mammalogy, and the Biological Journal of the Linnean Society.